vindolin/https_relay/README.md

 # https_relay.py

 Simple python program that relays http connections to https targets.

-Microcontrollers have a hard time communicating with https hosts.
+I wrote this because Microcontrollers have a hard time communicating with https hosts.

 Start the relay: